 Filing a Claim If Your Parked Car Was Hit

 If you are not responsible for an accident and file a claim with your insurance company, you will not see a rate increase in most cases.
 However, your insurer may increase your rate to cover its own expenses, especially if you have filed claims before.

 Collision insurance has a deductible.
 Generally speaking, the larger the deductible, the less you'll pay for your premium.
 However, if the cost of repairs is lower than your deductible amount, you should pay for that small dent yourself and not file a claim.

-If you are injured because someone hits your parked car ,and they have their state-mandated bodily injury liability protection, you'll file a claim with the at-fault motorist's insurer.
-When the other driver's liability insurance reaches its maximum dollar amount, you'll have to file a PIP or MedPay claim with your auto carrier if you have these coverage.
-If your PIP or MedPay gets depleted, you'll have to file a claim with your your own health insurance carrier.
+If you are injured because someone hits your parked car, and they have their state-mandated bodily injury liability protection, you'll file a claim with the at-fault motorist's insurer.
+When the other driver's liability insurance reaches its maximum dollar amount, you'll have to file a PIP or MedPay claim with your auto carrier if you have these coverages.
+If your PIP or MedPay gets depleted, you'll have to file a claim with your own health insurance carrier.
 When in doubt, talk to a knowledgeable insurance agent to determine your best options.